Stages

 at specific position let's, say at center of the screen, we need math.
 With math we will divide

-value by two
+height value by two.

-Lets open empty stage, add a math with name center
+Lets open empty stage, add a math with name center and line with name vl to the

 stage.
 Then add connections: